Entity Tracking in Language Models: Task Design and Dataset

 \subsection{Desiderata}

 The ability to track entities should be largely \textit{independent of specific linguistic forms}.
 For a model that can properly track entities, it should not matter whether one talks about beakers or recipes or which specific syntactic constructions are used.
 This makes it an interesting ability to evaluate in the context of assessing whether and how meaning is represented, since at least classic language models are only trained on forms \cite{bender-koller-2020-climbing}.
-At the same, this independence of form and entity states poses a challenge in evaluation design, since one needs to ensure that the training data does not allow the model to predict the state of entities from individual lexical items or phrases (such as the word \textit{drain} in the Alchemy dataset, as discussed in Section~\ref{sec:motivation}).
-Furthermore, language models pretrained on large text corpora may have learned common states of entities; for instance, that eggs often end up in a bowl.
-For these reasons, any task that evaluates entity tracking abilities should conform to the following four desiderata: \begin{enumerate} \item The probed states of entities should not follow similar distributional patterns to those that are likely to be present in the pretraining data \cite[see also][]{linzen-2020-accelerate}. \item Individual words or phrases should not predict by themselves the state of an entity without considering the remaining discourse. \item If any data is used for demonstration, finetuning or training of probing classifiers, the training and evaluation data should have little lexical overlap. \item If any data is used for demonstration, finetuning or training, it should not be possible to solve this task by filling in slots of a fixed template. \end{enumerate}
+At the same time, this independence of form and entity states that should hold for true entity tracking poses a challenge for evaluation, since one needs to ensure that the state of entities cannot be predicted from individual lexical items or phrases (such as the word \textit{drain} in the Alchemy dataset, as discussed in Section~\ref{sec:motivation}).
+Furthermore, language models pretrained on large corpora may have learned common states of entities; for instance, that eggs often end up in a bowl.
+For these reasons, any task that evaluates entity tracking abilities should conform to the following four desiderata: \begin{enumerate} \item The probed states of entities should not follow similar distributional patterns to those that are likely to be present in the pretraining data \cite[see also][]{linzen-2020-accelerate}. \item Individual words or phrases should not predict by themselves the state of an entity without considering the previous discourse in order. \item If any data is used for demonstration, finetuning or training, the training and evaluation data should have little lexical overlap. \item If any data is used for demonstration, finetuning or training, the task should not be solvable by slot-filling based on observed datapoints. \end{enumerate}

 These properties cannot be guaranteed with naturalistic datasets such as recipes \cite{kiddon-etal-2015-mise}, science texts \cite{dalvi-etal-2019-everything}, or the Alchemy and TextWorld datasets, which have been previously used to evaluate entity tracking abilities.
-We therefore programmatically generated a dataset for which these properties hold.
+We therefore programmatically generated datasets for which these properties hold.